datafaust/fausto_site/content/home/experience.md

-  * Oversaw and managed over 6 separate databases to track outcomes and reporting
+  * Oversaw and managed over 6 separate databases to track outcomes and reporting.
-  * Developed evaluation protocols and analytical tools for testing program models
+  * Developed evaluation protocols and analytical tools for testing program models.
-  * Assisted in designing and implementing a study on financial stress as a predictor of financial counseling outcomes
+  * Assisted in designing and implementing a study on financial stress as a predictor of financial counseling outcomes.
-  * In partnership with New York Women's Foundation, designed and implemented the Healthy Aging Study, a qualitative report recommending resource upgrades for senior citizens in Far Rockaway
+  * In partnership with New York Women's Foundation, designed and implemented the Healthy Aging Study, a qualitative report recommending resource upgrades for senior citizens in Far Rockaway.

   """